drjordy66/A1_Data_Curation/data_clean/README.md

 The cleaned data was created using the [raw data](../data_raw) on 10/19/2017.

-The cleaned data file is in a `.csv` format and contains eight columns in with the following format:
+The cleaned data file is in a `.csv` format and contains eight columns in the following format:

 column name | value
 --- | ---